raghavchhetri/GaussianBeamLens/README.md

 ### About:
 Exploration of Julia 1.6.1 for simple optical simulations
 - Using FFTW v1.4.3 and GLMakie v0.4.2
-- Platform: Windows 10 Pro [my machine: D13]
+- Platform: Windows 10 Pro

 ### VS Code:
 - Navigate to the <code>"GaussianBeamLens"</code> folder, Right-click > Open with VS Code